ZhgChg.Li

 • No errors mean the Development Certificate & Profile were successfully created, installed, and pushed to the Match Repo.

-The first time setup requires you to set a Passphrase:
+The first time you set it up, you will need to configure a Passphrase:

 [23:29:12]: Enter the passphrase that should be used to encrypt/decrypt your certificates